-I get it, CATA is convenient especially if you’re living the average freshman life in East Halls (like me).
+The bus is definitely convenient, especially if you’re living far from where classes take place.
 The dread of waking up in the morning and not wanting to walk is too real.
-Instead of dreading this walk, learn to enjoy it!
-Listen to some music, walk with friends, and take in the beauty of campus, especially while it’s still warm out.
-Walking is a great way to exercise moderately and gives you an endorphin boost class starts.
+Instead of dreading it, learn to enjoy it!
+Listen to some music, walk with friends, and take in the beauty of campus, especially when there’s nice weather to enjoy.
+Walking is a great way to exercise moderately and gives you an endorphin boost when class starts.
 It can also help you relax after a long day, so remember to walk (not uber) everywhere!

 Play softball in high school?
 Like to figure skate?
 Want some running buddies?
-You’re in luck because Penn State offers a wide range of club and IM sports that cover all of these activities and so much more.
+You’re in luck because most campuses offer a wide range of club and IM sports that cover all of these activities and so much more.
 These are a great way to stay in shape and make some friends with similar interests.

 Do your wallet and gut a favor by taking a reusable water bottle everywhere.
 Fill it up at one of the multiple water bottle filling stations around campus or invest in a Brita pitcher to fill it up every morning (10/10 would recommend).
-I love fountain drinks just as much as the next person, but the amount of sugar in them will make you feel sluggish and bloated all day.
+Fountain drinks are great, but the amount of sugar in them will make you feel sluggish and bloated all day.
 Always opt for water instead!

 Ditch the candy Mom sent you in a care package and grab some fresh fruit from the dining hall, trail mix, or some butter-free popcorn instead.
-If it’s at arms reach, it will be eaten.
-Don’t keep things at arm’s reach that add to the Freshman 15.
+If it’s at arms reach, it will be eaten, so avoid keeping anything that will add to the Freshman 15 lying around.

-I can’t function in the morning without coffee, but instead of going for a calorie and sugar rich latte or macchiato, I grab a black or flavored coffee with skim milk.
+It’s well known that college students can’t function in the morning without coffee.
+But instead of going for a calorie and sugar rich latte or macchiato, grab a black or flavored coffee with skim milk.
 It will give you the boost you need in the morning without the sugar and fat that does a number on the body and it still tastes just as great!

-I love Canyon pizza just as much as anyone else, especially after midnight when slices are only $1.
-Instead of drunkenly grabbing a slice every time you head home from a night of partying, limit yourself to once a month.
-That goes for all of the unhealthy drunk food stops that we all know and love (Wings Over, Gumby’s, Are U Hungry, etc).
+That pizza may look tempting on the way home from a night on the town, but it may be your downfall.
+Instead of grabbing a slice after every night of partying, limit yourself to once a month.
+That goes for all the late night stops, not just pizza.
 Don’t completely cut them out of your diet, just limit your consumption.
 We all need to treat ourselves once in awhile!

-A cheat day once in awhile is actually proven to keep you on track far better than completely trying to cut junk foods from your diet.
-Just because it’s your cheat day doesn’t mean you should double your average calorie intake or have some creamery ice cream three times in one day, however.
-Still maintain a healthy diet, but if you want some Pokey Stix or a bowl of Peachy Paterno go for it!
+A cheat day once in awhile is actually proven to keep you on track far better than trying to cut junk foods from your diet.
+Just because it’s your cheat day doesn’t mean you should double your average calorie intake or go crazy.
+Still maintain a healthy diet, but if you want some ice cream or fried food go for it!
 Just don’t make it an everyday thing.